Chart Color Schemes

 Maroubra - North's population is slightly older than the national pattern

-Maroubra - North has a median age of 40, which is higher than Greater Sydney's figure of 37 and Australia's figure of 38.
-The 75-84 age cohort is notably over-represented in Maroubra - North at 7.0%, while the 25-34 age group is under-represented at 13.3%.
-Between 2021 and present, the 15 to 24 age group has grown from 10.8% to 13.6% of the population.
-Conversely, the 85+ cohort has declined from 4.6% to 3.7%.
-By 2041, demographic modeling suggests Maroubra - North's age profile will evolve significantly.
+Maroubra - North has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's median age of 38.
+Compared to the Greater Sydney average, the 75-84 age group is notably over-represented in Maroubra - North at 7.0%, while the 25-34 age group is under-represented at 13.3%.
+Between 2021 and present, the 15 to 24 age group has increased from 10.8% to 13.6% of the population.
+Conversely, the 85+ age group has declined from 4.6% to 3.7%.
+By 2041, demographic modeling suggests significant changes in Maroubra - North's age profile.
 The 75-84 age cohort is projected to expand by 249 people (35%), growing from 722 to 972.
 Notably, the combined 65+ age groups are expected to account for 66% of total population growth, reflecting the area's aging demographic profile.
-Meanwhile, the 25-34 and 5-14 cohorts are expected to experience population declines.
+Meanwhile, the 25-34 and 5-14 age cohorts are projected to experience population declines.